 Sunnyside has been relocated to 3600 Appian Way in a building that was formerly the Kinder Care Day Care Center.

 Life Works has added a successful form of residential services though the Medicaid Waiver known as Family Home Placement.
-About 30 were being served in the FHP program at the beginning of 2017 and is growing.
+Over 40 are being served in the FHP program at the beginning of 2018 and it continues to grow.
 With the relocation of Sunnyside, the 90 Southport property has been remodeled for the purpose of adding physical therapy, speech therapy and occupational therapy services on site.
 A psychiatric clinic at Life Works is also very popular.
 Life Works’ Behavioral and Psychological Supports services have also grown considerably.

 About 150 persons attend day programing at Whipple Court and Sunnyside combined.
 The Expressive and Wellness division has added many activities within the facility including drumming, yoga, dance, etc. ,and conducts over 2000 hours of outings each quarter.
 Both Fresh Approach and QBox have upgraded their work spaces.